lieut-data/slash-command-random/README.md

 ## Single integer parameter

-The API returns a random integer between 0 and the given integer, inclusive
+The API returns a random integer between 0 and the given integer, inclusive.

+Note that the associated tech talk video incorrectly suggested in the autocomplete help text that this was a minimum, not a maximum.

 ## Single string parameter: `die` or `dice`